sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/field-query-object/anchor-object.md

 ---
-title: "Anchor"
+title: "Anchor object"
 hidden: false
 ---
-An *anchor* is a string, Match object, or array of Match objects.
+An *anchor* is a string, [Match](doc:anchor-object#section-match-object) object, or array of Match objects.

 If you want to be syntactically concise, you can define a simple string anchor like: